 One of the first major breakthroughs in electricity occurred in 1831 when British scientist Michael Faraday discovered the basic principles of electricity generation.
 1835 Joseph Henry invented the electrical relay, used to send electrical currents long distances.
 1837 Thomas Davenport invented the electric motor, an invention that is used in most electrical appliances today.
 1884 Nikola Tesla invented the electric alternator, an electric generator that produces alternating current (AC).
 Until this time electricity had been generated using direct current (DC) from batteries.
 AC electrical systems are better for sending electricity over long distances.

 Electricity started with a +ve and -ve cell and used batteries for storage.
 Are we revolving our original technology to revert to batteries to harness our Natural Resources to power our future industries?
 One of the biggest barriers to the renewable energy revolution is working out how to store power when the sun doesn’t shine and the wind doesn’t blow.

 Our opening plenary session “Is the electricity supply industry in revolution or evolution?”

 Our closing plenary session: “What to do now? – A personal perspective”

 What is your spin on what is happening, are we in a revolution or is our industry just evolving?

-The conference will present a constructive dialogue on addressing the issues found to deliver clean energy, sustainably and economically, through stimulating discussions and debates by leading global experts who will bring a wealth of experience from all over the world.
-It will also provide trends, steps and examples already taken, by industry and with industry to achieve renewable replacements of fossil fuel energy.
+The conference presented a constructive dialogue on addressing the issues found to deliver clean energy, sustainably and economically, through stimulating discussions and debates by leading global experts who will bring a wealth of experience from all over the world.
+It will also provide trends, steps, and examples already taken, by industry and with industry to achieve renewable replacements of fossil fuel energy.